ZhuangLab/Epigenomic_MERFISH/README.md

 4) Spot decoding in embryonic tissue (no single cell)
 5) Quantification of layer specificity
 6) Quantification of region specificity and loci clustering by the spatial distribution
-7) Tissue mosaic generation for all decoded spots in embryonic tissues
-8) Quantification of RNA MERFISH in mouse adult cortex
+7) Quantification of RNA MERFISH in mouse adult cortex

 All the codes are written in Matlab(2021a).